Wath ward

 We know many of our residents are passionate about making their community a better place to live and we are here to work in partnership and make these improvements a reality.
 Councillors used a range of information – listening to local residents and council staff, looking at statistics and other data – to develop these ward priorities:

-Overarching priority: supporting the community with Covid recovery, and a commitment to share information, help and support specifically in relation to fuel poverty and the cost of living crisis.
+Overarching the Wath Ward priorities will be an emphasis on supporting the community by sharing information, with help and support specifically in relation to fuel poverty and the cost-of-living crisis.

 Priority 1: Address Crime and Anti-Social Behaviour